If you are following a ketogenic diet, you may be asking the question: “How much protein on keto do I really need?”

 How much protein can you eat in ketosis?

 Now that you know that dietary protein affects your ability to enter a ketogenic state, we’re going to answer the central question: How much protein is needed on keto?

 You might be aware of the fact that official guidelines for protein set by nutrition organizations differ from what ketosis experts recommend.

 The RDA for protein is 0.8 grams of protein per kg of body weight for most adults.
-On the other hand, a person who aims for ketosis should consume 1.2 to 1.75 grams of protein per kg of body weight 6, 2.
+But the recommendation for nutritional ketosis is different.

 We know what you’re thinking – that the required dietary protein for ketosis is higher than standard recommendations.
 The reason is that the protein range for ketosis includes a buffer to maintain protein balance.
 Your protein needs change depending on these factors 2:

 So for those following a well-formulated keto diet, moderate protein consumption equals 1.2-1.75 grams per kg daily.
 That means if you weigh 56 kg, you should limit your dietary protein to 67-98g daily.

 How to know if you're eating too much protein for ketosis

 While you can consume at least 1.2 grams of protein each day, it’s also important to note that each person tolerates protein differently.
 So, how can you tell that you’ve been eating too much protein on keto?